shakeel-mohammed/client-server/report.md

 1. the ds-sim Server (provided by MQ University) - the component intiates the request to process each job + the component that simulates the compute resources available.
 2. the Client (this project) which is to be compared to the reference implementation (provided by MQ University) - the component that handles the request to process each job and selects compute resources on which to schedule jobs for processing.

+### The ds-sim server
 The ds-sim server (1) simulates a distributed system.
 It is responsible for initiating the request to process a job, as well as providing the simulated compute resources (servers) on which each job may potentially be run.
+The ds-sim server can be run with the following optional parameters:
+- -c - this allows us to define a configuration file on which we want the simulated system to be based on.
+This file will contain the number and types of of servers and jobs.
+[list other options]

+### The Client
 The purpose of the client (2) is to select the most appropriate simulated server on which the job should be processed.

+### Communication Protocol
 The two components communicate via a Socket, which uses TCP at the network layer.
 See here \cite[https://docs.oracle.com/javase/tutorial/networking/sockets/definition.html]

 [INSERT DIAGRAM HERE]

 The protocol is as follows:
-1. the ds-sim server is started and waits for incoming socket connections
+1. the ds-sim server is started, creates a simulated system based on the confile file passed in, and waits for incoming socket connections
-2. the client is started and initiates a handshake
+2. the client is started and initiates a handshake with the server
+3. server replies with HELO
+4. client sends AUTH command
+5. server accepts
+6. the server writes information on the simulated system to a ds-system.xml file
+6. in a loop, the following happens:
-3. once handshake is successful, the client sends REDY
+- the client sends REDY command
-4. the server responds with either:
+- the server responds with either:
     a. a new job
     b. a completed job
     c. an error
     d. a no new jobs command
-5. the client handles as follows:
+- the client handles as follows:
-    a. selects the correct server to handle the job based on the LLR algorithm (after querying the system for a list of servers capable of handling the job)
+    a. quries the server to find servers capable of handling the jobs (GETS CAPABLE command) and selects the correct server to handle the job based on the LLR algorithm.
     b. does not require handling
-    c. ??
+    c. the logs the error and continues to process the next job
+    d. this command will break the loop
+7. once the loop is complete (no more jobs left to process), the client sends QUIT command
+8. the server replies with QUIT
-    d. closes the connection gracefully.
+9. the connection is closed gracefully
-6. steps 4 and 5 continue to occur until there are no longer any jobs left to process.

-[we need to talk more about the protocol. good example in ds-sim user guide]

 # Design
-Our design needs to cater for the connection between the two main components; the server and the client, as well as break down the current state of the simulated ds-sim system at any one time to handle incoming jobs.
+The design must cater for the connection between the two main components; the server and the client, as well as break down the current state of the simulated ds-sim system at any one time to handle incoming jobs.
 The two main entities in ds-sim are: This is what is used to support the use of scheduling decisions that depend on knowing granular details on each of the following:
 - Jobs (including job ID, job type, number of cores required to run the job, etc)
 - Servers (including server ID, server type, number of cores available, number of running jobs, etc)